anantsrivastava02/Flowbee.ai/README.md

   1- Run the docker image after setting up redis server

+## Design
+#Given a Url Crawler goes to add three links to redis that are:

+   #given a profile link it add the recent-post as suffix to go to post page of person

+   #given a company link it add feed as suffix to go to post

+   #and finally it adds the url also

+#Based on the page if it has nots then it will provide the following

+   #1-reactions

+   #2-date of post

+   #3-comments

+   #4-reposts

+   #5-Media type

+   #6-post

+#and print succesfully data obtained else failed

+#after that i defined two function that calulates frequency and every other related field given in ps and store the data in metrics and visualization image

+#dataframe gets returned in form of csv file

+#apart from that it adds the data to Mysql database

 ## License

 This project is licensed under the MIT License.